-Budgets and Budgetary Accounting - An unappropriated budget was adopted on September 3, 2020 for the General Fund on a basis consistent with generally accepted accounting principles.
+Budgets and Budgetary Accounting - An unappropriated budget was adopted on September 2, 2021 for the General Fund on a basis consistent with generally accepted accounting principles.
 The District's Board utilizes the budget as a management tool for planning and cost control purposes.
-The budget was not amended during the fiscal year.
+The budget was amended during the fiscal year on July 7, 2022.
 The Budgetary Comparison Schedule - General Fund presents the original and revised budget amounts, if revised, compared to the actual amounts of revenues and expenditures for the current year.